ArKhImede/Data-Science-Portfolio/Intermediate Data Science Projects/Ames Housing/README.md

 • StandardScaler for numerical features

-• OneHotEncoder for categorical features
+• OneHotEncoder(handle_unknown="ignore") for categorical features

 • ColumnTransformer for automated preprocessing

+The preprocessing pipeline was integrated directly into each machine learning model to ensure consistent transformations during training and inference.

 ### 📏 Evaluation Metrics